Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Impact of on RL

 \subsection{Synthetic Data Consistency}

 To ensure gains from \OurDATA-Evolve reflect training-signal quality rather than \textbf{Difficulty Drift}, we evaluated solvability (pass@1) on a paired validation set using an independent model (\textbf{Doubao-1.6-Thinking}).
 Results in Table~\ref{tab:solvability_drift} show that Evolve and Seed maintain \textbf{basic consistency} with no systematic difficulty collapse or surge.
+We report pass@1 as the primary evaluation metric; definitions and benchmark-specific sampling budgets are in Appendix~\ref{app:eval_metrics} (Eq.~\ref{eq:pass_at_k}, Table~\ref{tab:eval_benchmarks}).

 \textbf{Bias Mitigation.} To further mitigate the \textbf{homophily bias} (Table~\ref{tab:solvability_drift}) which can inflate evaluation scores by $\sim$6.6\% under same-family settings, we strictly decoupled models: using DeepSeek for evolution and Qwen for training.